 Please refer to admissions.usask.ca for admissions requirements for the Bachelor of Education – Sequential Music Program.

 For detailed information about the Bachelor of Music degree in Music Education, please see the Music Education section of the Course and Program Catalogue.

-The Bachelor of Science in Kinesiology/Bachelor of Education Combined Program has been re-envisioned and newly integrated for 2020-2021.
-The College of Education, in conjunction with the College of Kinesiology, offers a five-year (165 credit unit) Combined Program designed for candidates who intend to teach Physical Education at the Secondary level.
+The Bachelor of Science in Kinesiology/Bachelor of Education Combined Program was re-envisioned and newly integrated in 2020-2021.
+The College of Education, in conjunction with the College of Kinesiology, offers a five-year (165 credit unit) Combined Program designed for teacher candidates who intend to teach Physical Education at the Secondary level.
 Students in the Combined Program will receive the benefits of being in both the Colleges of Education and Kinesiology for all five years of the program.
 Please refer to admissions.usask.ca for admission requirements for the B.Sc.(Kin.)/B.Ed.
 Combined Program.

 Those students admitted to the College of Kinesiology in 2019-2020 or before, must complete disciplinary requirements stipulated by the College of Kinesiology (three years of study).
 During this period, students will follow the academic policies of the College of Kinesiology.
 Candidates then apply for admission to the College of Education to complete two years of professional study.
 Once accepted into the College of Education, students will follow the academic policies of the College of Education.
 For information on applying to Education, please refer to the Applying to Education section on the Combined Kinesiology and Education page at admissions.usask.ca.

 The College of Education offers the following certificate programs:

 - Aboriginal Teacher Associate Certificate Program